mentainha/m3o/cmd/api-ingress/README.md

 - Assumes url is of format `https://m3o.one/u/AArfeZE`
 - Will call `https://api.m3o.com/url/resolve?shortURL=https://m3o.one/u/AArfeZE`
 - URL service should return `destinationURL=https://foobar.com/example`
-- Proxy will issue a 302 redirect
+- The ingress URL proxy handler will issue a 302 redirect

 URLs can also be served via `/url/[id]` e.g `https://m3o.one/url/xyz`